 T.K.
-BEECHER, Pastor
+BEECHER.
+Pastor

 To help build our meeting-house I think I shall be able to give

 Not less than \$and

-Not more than \$
+lot more than \$

-Each year for four years, beginning April 1, 1871.
+ach year for four years, beginning April 1, 1871.

 Or I can make one payment \$

-Trusting in the Lord to help me, I hereby subscribe the same as noted
+rusting in the Lord to help me, I hereby subscribe the same as noted

-above.

-above.
+bove.

-Name • Residence •
+Name Residence